Mastering How to Draw Realistic Portraits

 Master Light & Shadow

-Learn how light interacts with facial planes to create form, depth, and mood.
-Tonal values are paramount in translating three-dimensional reality onto a two-dimensional surface.
+Learn how light interacts with the face to create form, depth, and mood.
+Understanding values (lights, mid-tones, darks) is paramount for achieving a three-dimensional effect and realism.

 3